CodeChain-io/codechain/docs/asset-management.rst

 Next, we create an output which gives 3000 gold to Bob, and returns 7000 gold to Alice.
 ::

-    // Spend Alice's 10000 golds.
-In this case, Alice pays 3000 golds to Bob.
-Alice
-    // is paid the remains back.
     // The sum of amount must equal to the amount of firstGold. const transferTx = await firstGold.transfer(assetAgent, [{
         address: bobAddress,